-So Corona Virus is making this upcoming fall semester a little more... difficult.
+So the coronavirus is making this upcoming fall semester a little more... difficult.
 Fall sports have been postponed, on-campus activities will be limited, and classes are going to be a mix of online, hybrid, and in person.
 Honestly, back in March, most of us probably weren't expecting to be still dealing with this.
 But hey, here we are.

 I'm sure most people are disappointed that our fall 2020 semester is being chopped apart and diluted by COVID.
 This isn't exactly what most of us expected when thinking about our next year of college.
 This is the hand we've been dealt though.
 We've just got to play the cards in our hands.